replit/play/README.md

 **[You can try playing and changing this game on repl.it!](https://repl.it/@glench/Python-Play-sample-game)**

 Python Play is an excellent choice for beginner programmers to get started with graphics programming.
-It was designed to have similar commands and simplicity to [MIT's Scratch](https://scratch.mit.edu) and is distinguished from such projects as Pygame, Arcade, or Pygame Zero because of its lack of boiler plate code, its easy-to-understand plain-english commands, and intuitive API.
+It was designed to have similar commands and simplicity to [MIT's Scratch](https://scratch.mit.edu) and is distinguished from such projects as Pygame, Arcade, or Pygame Zero because of its lack of boilerplate code, its easy-to-understand plain-English commands, and intuitive API.
 [Read more about its design at the bottom of this document](#why-use-python-play).

 # How to install Python Play